Kindle Create helps you format your Kindle ebook quickly and easily.

 Opening your Word document

-Once you select your .doc or .docx file and open it in Kindle Create, the program will start a short conversion process.
+Once you select your .doc or .docx file and open it, the program will start a short conversion process.

 You can see it in the top left-hand corner of the screen.

 If you use Heading styles in your Word document for your book title, subtitle, and chapter headings, the table of contents should be correct.